Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Inferred Properties of High-redshift Sources

 Analogous to the $R23-O32$ diagram is the $Ne3O2$ line ratio paired with ([\neiii]$\lambda$3869 \AA+[\oii]$\lambda\lambda$3726,3729 \AA) / H$\delta$, neither of which make use of strong [\oiii] and H$\beta$ lines and thus allow for an inspection of ISM conditions with NIRSpec in principle out to $z\sim13.2$.
 In this case the ([\neiii]+[\oii])/H$\delta$ ratio traces the gas-phase metallicity of galaxies while the $Ne3O2$ ratio traces their ionization strengths.
 We plot our values and a number of literature values \citep{sanders23,nakajima23,cameron23} in the right panel of Figure~\ref{fig:r23o32}.
 Similarly to above, we also plot the MPA-JHU values for $z<0.3$ SDSS star-forming galaxies, as well as the photoionization models of \citet{gutkin16}.
 For reference, we also show the reported values for GN-z11 \citep{bunker23}.
-Again, we find a clear separation between sources at low redshift, which dominate regions of parameter space associated with low-ionization and high-metallicity systems, and high redshift which shift towards high values of $Ne3O2$ and low values of ([\neiii]+[\oii])/H$\delta$ where high-ionization and low-metallicity sources dominate.
+Again, we find a clear separation between sources at low redshift, which dominate regions of parameter space associated with low-ionization and high-metallicity systems, and high redshift, which shift toward high values of $Ne3O2$ and low values of ([\neiii]+[\oii])/H$\delta$ where high-ionization and low-metallicity sources dominate.
 Interestingly, the ratios presented by \citet{bunker23} for GN-z11 are in excellent agreement with those found for our $z\sim9.5$ stack, reflecting ISM conditions comparable to those of ``typical'' sources at higher redshift and a conclusion those authors found when comparing to the individual measurements in $z\sim5.5-9.5$ sources by \citet{cameron23}.
-To conclude, the modest change in $O32$ and $R23$ values from the stacked and literature results shown in the left panel of Figure~\ref{fig:r23o32} point to some possible (albeit modest) evolution in ionization state and gas-phase metallicities from redshifts $z\simeq9-10$ to $z\simeq3-5$.
-The combination of both panels clearly indicate a far more drastic change in the ionization state and excitation conditions of galaxies from redshifts $z\simeq3-5$ to $z\sim0$, suggesting the bulk of metal and dust build up in galaxies occurs between the latter two populations.
+A similar conclusion can be derived for GHZ2, whose $Ne3O2$ value (see \citealt{calabro24}) places it at the extreme end of the distribution but within the locus of high-redshift sources clearly distinct from the ISM conditions of $z\sim0$ galaxies.
+Given its proximity to the measurements of other individual sources at high redshift (e.g., \citealt{sanders_metal,nakajima23}) and our stacked spectra, the result suggests GHZ2 may too be reflective of somewhat typical ISM conditions above $z>5$.